ros2/design/articles/130_ros_time.md

 #### ROS Time

-The `ROSTime` will report the same as `SystemTime` when an ROS Time Source is not active.
+The `ROSTime` will report the same as `SystemTime` when a ROS Time Source is not active.
 When the ROS time source is active `ROSTime` will return the latest value reported by the Time Source.
-`ROSTime` is considered active when the parameter `using_sim_time` is set on the node.
+`ROSTime` is considered active when the parameter `use_sim_time` is set on the node.

 #### Steady Time